TimotheeMathieu/adastop/docs/tutorials.md

 Let us launch AdaStop on this first batch of data.

-First, we clean up the corrent directory of any litter files that could have been spawned by a previous usage of \`adastop\` (if you never used \`adastop\` before, this command will not have any effect).
+First, we clean up the current directory of any litter files that could have been spawned by a previous usage of \`adastop\` (if you never used \`adastop\` before, this command will not have any effect).

 ```bash
 adastop reset . # reset the state of the comparator (remove hidden pickle file)